 Check the inflation pressure of the compact spare tire every time you check the other tires.
-It should be inflated to:

-60 psi (420 kPa, 4.2 kgf/cm2)
+It should be inflated to: 60 psi (420 kPa, 4.2 kgf/cm2)

-Follow these precautions whenever you are using the compact spare tire:
+Follow these precautions whenever vou are using the compact spare tire:

 - Do not exceed 50 mph (80 km/h) under any circumstances. - This tire gives a harsher ride and less traction on some road surfaces than the regular tire.
-Use greater caution while driving on this tire. - Do not mount snow chains on the compact spare. - The wheel of the compact spare tire is designed especially to fit your car.
-Do not use your spare tire on another vehicle unless it is the same make and model. - Turn off the Traction Control System (see page 180).
-Driving with the compact spare tire may activate the TCS.
+Use greater caution while driving on this tire.

+- Do not mount snow chains on the compact spare. - The wheel of the compact spare tire is designed especially to fit vour car.
+Do not use vour spare tire on another vehicle unless it is the same make and model - Premium model Turn off the Traction Control System (see page 204).
+Driving with the compact spare tire may activate the TCS - Type-S Turn off the VSA system (see page 207).
+Driving with the compact spare tire may activate the VSA system.